AwarenessEducate policymakers, the media, and potential partners about the need for digital equity and the work of local digital inclusion programs.

 Angela Siefer, NDIA’s Executive Director, travels all over the country to speak at different conferences about digital inclusion.
 Check out the NDIA Newsletter Archive for more information on past speaking engagements.

-NDIA releases White Papers on important digital inclusion topics including:
+NDIA releases White Papers on many important digital inclusion topics, the most popular including:

 - White Paper: Tier Flattening: In recent years AT&T and Verizon have eliminated their cheaper rate tiers for low and mid-speed Internet access, except at the very slowest levels.
 This policy of upward “tier flattening” raises the cost of Internet access for urban and rural AT&T and Verizon customers who only have access to the oldest, slowest legacy infrastructure.